 What Does This Mean for Businesses Going Forward?

-First, some joy and celebration is okay – yippie!
-Next, it is still important to evaluate worker classifications and ensure that employees are not improperly classified as independent contractors under Colorado law.
+Although good news, these cases still emphasize that the evaluation of worker classification issues in Colorado remains complex.
+Employers should work with their legal counsel to analyze worker classifications, and if employees are improperly classified as independent contractors, any misclassifications should be remedied as soon as possible.
 Colorado is one of a handful of states that have signed on to partner with the United States Department of Labor to combat, what the government views, as businesses improperly misclassifying employees as independent contractors.
 Colorado also has passed its own law that authorizes the Division to conduct audits and investigations of complaints and to fine employers up to $5,000 per misclassified employee for the first misclassification with willful disregard and up to $25,000 per misclassified employee for subsequent misclassifications.

-The clarified test under Colorado law, thankfully, is far less rigid than its past application and should be conducted going forward on a case-by-case basis applying a “wide array of [relevant] factors.”
-Future case law, no doubt, will help refine the factors applicable under various circumstances.
+The clarified test under Colorado law is, thankfully, far less rigid than its past application and should be conducted going forward on a case-by-case basis applying a “wide array of [relevant] factors.”
+Future case law will likely provide further guidance on the applicability of the factors under different circumstances.
 For now, businesses in Colorado can breathe a collective sigh of relief that the Colorado Supreme Court has, at least, provided clarity (and a much needed voice of reason) on the proper analysis of independent contractors under the Colorado Employment Security Act.